 For enumeration of the emulation driver a string may be passed to the driver that is used to generate the PnP ID's.
-To allow a virtual device on an IEEE 1394 bus to remain present despite a subsequent hardware or software reboot it may be 30 necessary to pass a flag to the driver that keeps the devices state persistent.
-This will guarantee that the virtual device object will be reported as existent after a reboot.
+To allow a virtual device on an IEEE 1394 bus to remain present despite a subsequent hardware or software reboot it may be necessary to pass a flag to the driver that keeps the device's state persistent.
+This will provide the virtual device object to be reported as existent after a reboot.
 The electronic devices operating system believes the emulated device is present.
-In other words, the electronic devices operating 35 system can then "see" the emulated device.
-This is a benefit because it allows any other node on the bus to communicate "natively" with the device rather than using an additional node that performs as a server/translator between the devices.
-Generally, virtual device objects and the respective drivers 40 have the same access to the driver of the peripheral bus as would a physical device object and its respective driver.
+In other words, the electronic devices operating system can then "see" the emulated device.

+Allowing the emulated device to be seen allows any other node on the bus to communicate "natively" with the device rather than using an additional node that performs as a server/ translator between the devices.
+Generally, virtual device objects and the respective drivers have the same access to the driver of the peripheral bus as would a physical device object and its respective driver.

 Because there is no physical target device there are differences in behavior with a virtual device object because there is no physical target device.
-Normally the peripheral bus driver 45 fills in the target node identifier and the appropriate packet size and transfer rate using information from the enumeration procedure with a particular device.

-Due to the fact that there is no physical device the virtual device object has to provide all packet information because 50 there is no target device node.
+Normally the peripheral bus driver fills in the target node identifier and the appropriate packet size and transfer rate using information from the enumeration procedure with a particular device.
+Due to the fact that there is no physical device the virtual device object has to provide all packet information because there is no target device node.
 For example, a read/write request will be intercepted and the virtual device object will fill in the address information for the request.
-The bus driver makes sure not to overwrite any fields.
-A request for allocation of a range exhibits different behavior if addressed to a 55 virtual device object.
+The bus driver does not overwrite any fields.

+A request for allocation of a range exhibits different behavior if addressed to a virtual device object.
 All address allocations from an emulation driver will implicitly have the flag to broadcast access enabled if post notification on the address range is required.
 This is done to allow any external node to access the address range used by the emulation driver to simulate the device.